Effects of the environment and feedback physics on the initial mass function of stars in the STARFORGE simulations: Sensitivity to initial conditions and parameters

 The interstellar radiation field (ISRF) is the only external heating source in the simulation.
 The ISRF sets the temperature of the gas in the absence of other sources (i.e. before stars form).
 Increasing the ISRF increases thermal support in the cloud but has little effect on the speed of global collapse (see Figure \ref{fig:important_params_IMF}).
 Star formation rates between the fiducial and the 10 times higher ISRF runs are similar, but the highest, 100 times larger ISRF run has significantly higher star formation rates.
 This, in turn, means mildly higher final SFE values with higher ISRF: 8\%, 10\% and 11\% for Solar-Circle, 10 times higher and 100 times higher values respectively.

 Figure \ref{fig:important_params_masses} shows that increasing the ISRF leads to higher stellar masses, due to higher gas temperatures, which lead to an increase in most characteristic mass scales (e.g., $\MJeans$, $\MBE$).
-This effectively shifts the IMF to higher masses, leading to a shallower effective high mass slope $\slope$, even though the actual shape (e.g., high mass slope) of the IMF is largely unchanged (see Figure \ref{fig:important_params_IMF}).
+This effectively shifts the IMF to higher masses, leading to a shallower effective high-mass slope $\slope$, even though the actual shape (e.g., high-mass slope) of the IMF is largely unchanged (see Figure \ref{fig:important_params_IMF}).

 Figure \ref{fig:n_T_ISRF} shows that increasing the ISRF increases the gas temperature at densities above $\sim 10^5\,\mathrm{cm}^{-3}$.
 This can be understood as increasing the ISRF directly increases the heating radiation with which dust grains interacts, effectively raising the dust temperature.
 This, in turn, raises the gas temperature above the density where gas becomes strongly coupled to dust ($n> 10^5\,\mathrm{cm}^{-3}$).
 We find the resulting gas temperature roughly follows \be T \propto e_\mathrm{ISRF}^{1/4}, \ee similar to Equation \ref{eq:Z_to_T_conv} and is roughly consistent with what one would expect from blackbody radiation from dust in an optically thin medium that is in equilibrium with the ISRF.